alhankeser/citibike-analysis/README.md

 ### Exploratory Data Analysis
 On to the fun part!
 Now that I've got all of my station-by-station availability by 15-minute interval, it's time to explore.

+#### Hypotheses

+Below is a list of hypotheses, in no particular order, that may be interesting to validate in the following analysis:
+- If we categorize stations by 'residential', 'business', and 'touristic' we will see distinctly different availability patterns.
+- On business days, rush hour traffic will significantly impact availability at 'residential' and 'business' stations, whereas 'touristic' stations will fluctuate throughout the day and may not have a repeating pattern.
+- Stations deemed 'touristic' will be more affected by changes in weather than non-touristic stations.
+- Weekend, Holiday and Business Day availability patterns will be the most distinct for residential and business stations, whereas touristic stations will be less affected by type of day.
+- On evenings where inclement weather (in form of rain) was observed, there will be an increase in morning usage of Citi Bikes (by individuals who own bicycles, but prefer to take a Citi Bike into work to avoid having to ride home in the rain).
+- On business days before and after a holiday, there may be a decrease in overall Citi Bike usage.
+Might be worth excluding these days entirely from the analysis as they do no represent business days or weekends.
+Luckily, we only have the 4th of July to deal with as part of this dataset.

+#### Other Notes
+- When there is only one bike left at 'residential' or 'business' stations, it may not be a major issue, but it is a problem when it happens at stations classified as 'touristic', assuming that tourists are seldom alone.

 #### Reducing Complexity
 First things first, I wanted to reduce the number of stations I was analyzing.
 The `availability` table resulted in nearly 6 million rows after 2 months, so I decided to export a subset of "interesting" stations to begin analyzing.
 Below is the query I used to find the interesting stations, based on whether there is a high variability in number of bikes, that the bikes regularly get refilled, and that the station has a decent number of bikes.
 I also limited the number of stations per neighborhood to 1.